cipivanov/weathe-r/README.md

 ## Things That Never May (TODOs/Future Capabilities)

+### High Priority

+* Improved logging, which is rather simplistic currently
+* Templating engine to simplify Reddit post body creation
+* Sane approach to context sharing (instead of using memory as context)
+* Refactor of the Adapter layer (currently hides some actions to avoid a complex screenplay layer)
+* Extension and re-factoring of the checks
+  * The goal is allow a multitude of validation capabilities coupled with reduction in boilerplate code.
+  * eager test failures, i.e. actions failing after first failed check
+  * Explicit messages when check fails, currently just pass/fail
 * Custom reporting capabilities
   * Showcase what is being tested and the value of the tests being run to non-technical people.
   * Test evidence (more in-depth extensive test run logs) gathering is also being developed

-* Extension and re-factoring of the checks
-  * The goal is allow a multitude of validation capabilities coupled with reduction in boilerplate code.
-  * eager test failures, i.e. actions failing after first failed check
-* Refactoring of the Adapter layer (currently hides some actions to avoid a complex screenplay layer)
-* Sane approach to context sharing (instead of using memory as context)
-* Improved logging, which is rather simplisting currently
+### Low Priority

+* Code quality metrics
+* Parallel execution capabilities
-* Unit tests for core framework functionalities
+* Unit tests for core framework functionality
 * More extensive modeling of responses/requests
-* Parallel execution capabilities
-* Code quality metrics